hackersonlineclub/HOCXSS_V1/README.md

 # Version
 1.0

-HOCXSS our first ever tool on GitHub, please give your feedback.
+HOCXSS is an automatic XSS scanning tool,
+This tool wouldn’t require you to install any Library.
+It automatically detects, install and run the required files for you.

 Currently, we are working on its 2nd version, where you will get more features.

 # Note: